stnoah1/infogcn/README.md

 ### Training
 - We set the seed number for Numpy and PyTorch as 1 for reproducibility.
 - This is an exmaple command for training InfoGCN on NTU RGB+D 60 Cross Subject split.
-Please change the arguments if you want to customize the training. `--modal_idx` indicates k value of k-th mode represenation of skeleton.
+Please change the arguments if you want to customize the training. `--k` indicates k value of k-th mode represenation of skeleton.
 If you set `--use_vel=True`, the model will be trained with motion.

 ```
 python main.py --model=SAGCN --half=True --batch_size=128 --test_batch_size=128 \